 Arizona's Constitution, Article XXV

-The twenty-eight states having ‘Right-to-Work’ laws include: Arizona, Alabama, Arkansas, Florida, Idaho, Georgia, Indiana, Kansas, Iowa, Kentucky, Michigan, Louisiana, Mississippi, Nebraska, Missouri, Nevada, North Dakota, North Carolina, Oklahoma, South Dakota, South Carolina, Tennessee, Utah, Virginia, Texas, Wisconsin, and Wyoming.
+The 28 states having ‘Right-to-Work’ laws include Arizona, Alabama, Arkansas, Florida, Idaho, Georgia, Indiana, Kansas, Iowa, Kentucky, Michigan, Louisiana, Mississippi, Nebraska, Missouri, Nevada, North Dakota, North Carolina, Oklahoma, South Dakota, South Carolina, Tennessee, Utah, Virginia, Texas, Wisconsin, and Wyoming.
 West Virginia legislation is pending.

 State Legislative Action

-In 2012, nineteen (19) state congresses reviewed ‘Right-to-Work’ legislation.
+In 2012, 19 state congresses reviewed ‘Right-to-Work’ legislation.
 As result, ‘Right-to-Work’ laws were passed in four (4) states, two (2) of which either established or expanded existing legal protections for workers, and two (2) of which added enforcement or notice provisions to current ‘Right-to-Work’ legislation.
 Michigan became a ‘Right-to-Work’ state, and Indiana expanded its provisions to cover all private sector employment, and not solely school employees as considered on previous state law.
 The U.S. Congress reformed ‘Right-to-Work” legislation at the federal level in 2013.
-‘Right-to-Work’ legislation was enacted in twenty-one (21) states, including District of Columbia during the same legislative session.
-Tennessee passed a law prohibiting waiver of rights to become a member, or join a union.
+‘Right-to-Work’ legislation was enacted in 21 states, including the District of Columbia during the same legislative session.
+Tennessee passed a law prohibiting waiver of rights to become a member or join a union.

-Since the 1940s, twenty-eight (28) states have legislated ‘Right-to-Work’ laws.
-‘Right-to-Work’ bills were introduced in twenty (20) states during the 2014 legislative session, and no additional states became ‘Right-to-Work’ states.
-Tennessee reformed those rules to ‘Right-to-Work’ statute adopted by the state in 1947.
-The 2014 Tennessee law prohibits any unit of government from enacting ordinances or regulations infringing on rights guarantees under the National Labor Relations Act.
+Since the 1940s, 28 states have legislated ‘Right-to-Work’ laws.
+‘Right-to-Work’ bills were introduced in 20 states during the 2014 legislative session, and no additional states became ‘Right-to-Work’ states.
+Tennessee reformed those rules to the ‘Right-to-Work’ statute adopted by the state in 1947.
+The 2014 Tennessee law prohibits any unit of government from enacting ordinances or regulations infringing on rights guaranteed under the National Labor Relations Act.
 This includes provisions related to collective bargaining by unions in that state.
 In 2015, Wisconsin became the 25th ‘Right-to-Work’ state, with a bill that put into effect March 9, 2015.

 If you have inquiries about ‘Right-to-Work’ states, post your legal need on the UpCounsel marketplace.
 UpCounsel lawyers represent the top 5 percent attorneys in the United States, graduating from top law schools such as Harvard Law School and Yale Law School.
-UpCounsel attorneys have an average 14 years of legal experience, and have represented corporate clients like Google and Stripe.
+UpCounsel attorneys have an average 14 years of legal experience and have represented corporate clients like Google and Menlo Ventures.